 We make large-scale textile art working with Scottish wool.

-The work is informed and heavily influenced by the land we live on, by the sheep that graze the hill-farms, by the farmers who make a living rearing the sheep.
+The work is informed and influenced by the land we live on, by the sheep that graze the hill-farms, by the farmers who make a living rearing the sheep.
 Socio-economic factors play an important role.

 We collect Scottish wool direct from the farmers and can trace each fleece from the three principal farms we work with.